What is a Statute of Limitations?

 - The fact that the defendant’s actions may have caused the injury.

 In these situations, the statute of limitations does not begin to run until the injured person initially discovers, or should have reasonably discovered, their injury or the nature of their injury.

 If a doctor has told you that you were injured in an accident, the statute of limitations has probably started to run.

-If you believe that you have a valid personal injury lawsuit but are concerned that the statute of limitations may have expired, you should contact a personal injury lawyer right away to make sure that you will not be prevented from filing a lawsuit.
+If you believe that you have a personal injury claim but are concerned about the statute of limitations filing deadlines, you should contact or call our Colorado personal injury lawyers at (719) 389-0400 right away to make sure that you will not be prevented from filing a lawsuit.